 String Project

-Heralded by musicians and educators throughout the world as one of the finest programs for the training of teachers and the development of young talent, the String Project is sponsored by the Butler School of Music and partially sponsored by the Junior League of Austin.
+Heralded by musicians and educators throughout the world as one of the finest programs for the training of teachers and the development of young talent, the String Project offers lessons taught by Butler School of Music graduate and undergraduate students to students starting at age 4.

 Department of Theatre and Dance